 SQL Server stored procedure return value if exists

-In SQL Server, many times we get into situations where the value we are referring to doesn’t exist in the table.
+In SQL Server, we often get into situations where the value we refer to doesn’t exist in the table.
 And we get an empty result as an output.

-Now, to solve this issue, we can create a stored procedure that checks the existence of the value and return the result according to that.
-For this implementation, we need to use the IF EXISTS clause within a stored procedure.
+To solve this issue, we can create a stored procedure that checks the existence of the value and returns the result accordingly.
+We need to use the IF EXISTS clause within a stored procedure for this implementation.

-for this demonstration, let’s create a stored procedure that returns value only if it exists.
+For this demonstration, let’s create a stored procedure that returns a value only if it exists.

 CREATE PROCEDURE CheckProductId